 - Mental calculations

 From this quick look alone, you can see the multitude of options already on offer.
 This is also true of other subjects including English, foreign languages, history and geography.
 It leaves little doubt that home tutoring will also make use of the increasing range of practical, digital materials out there.
-While the face-to-face interaction of teacher and pupil will be hard to replace with digital means, we already see the presence of tablets and other devices in schools, and increasingly the use of quality applications to support learning.
-Elsewhere on our blog, you can read about tuition, worldwide.
+While the face-to-face interaction of teacher and student will be hard to replace with digital means, we already see the presence of tablets and other devices in schools, and increasingly the use of quality applications to support learning.
+Elsewhere on our blog, you can read about tuition worldwide.

-While it may be preferable in some cases, there's nothing to stop a student from conversing clearly and easily with an interlocutor based somewhere else in the UK or indeed anywhere in the world.
+While it may be preferable in some cases, there's nothing to stop a student from chatting clearly and easily with an interlocutor based somewhere else in the US or anywhere else in the world.
 This, too, is the shape of private tuition of tomorrow: Making use of technology to learn.
-Parents, looking for a reputable teacher for their child, might be disappointed by the lack of availability of tutors in their area like tutors London.
-Here, video chat software like Skype, Hangouts and more can close the physical gap.
+Parents, looking for a reputable teacher for their child, might be disappointed by the lack of availability of tutors in their area.
+Here, video chat software like Zoom, Skype, Hangouts and more can close the physical gap.

 In order to progress in Spanish, Arabic of French, many parents look for private tutors for their children.